awkwardengineer/time-blocker/3-project-plans/074-empty-state-test-fix.md

 **Error:** `effect_update_depth_exceeded` / `infinite_loop_guard` - page wouldn't load

 **Next approach:** Use a simpler optimistic approach - track query state separately without accessing reactive values inside derived state, or use a simple flag that gets set optimistically when list is created.

+## Final Implementation: Optimistic Display (Completed)

+**Solution:** Implemented optimistic display using a simple `$derived` state that only checks props (not reactive query values):

+1. **Optimistic list display**: Added `isListValid` derived state that checks if `listId` exists in `stableLists` or `allLists` (props only, no reactive query access)
+2. **Template condition**: Changed from `tasksQuery && $tasksQuery !== undefined` to `isListValid`
+3. **Result**: Content shows immediately when list is valid, even before query resolves - no loading flicker

+**Additional Optimistic Improvements:**
+- **Optimistic task creation**: After creating a task, immediately add it to `draggableTasks` before liveQuery syncs
+- Prevents flicker when switching from input to created task
+- Task appears instantly, then seamlessly replaced by liveQuery when it syncs

+**Test Updates:**
+- Updated tests to wait for query resolution before checking button text
+- Tests now account for optimistic behavior where button text changes after query resolves
+- All 177 tests passing (1 skipped)